 Best in Class had a successful first year at the Edinburgh Fringe in 2018.
 The comedians received several four star reviews and excelled in front of receptive audiences from a mixture of social backgrounds.
 This success has shown the industry that there is a need for a show like Best in Class.
 In 2019 Best in Class will return to Edinburgh with a new intake of working class comedians.
 Applications will open soon, keep an eye on this page and social media if you want to take part.

 Putting on a show at Edinburgh Fringe is a costly experience.
 Costs include:

 £100 to secure a venue at the Fringe,

 £295 to register the show in the Fringe programme,

 £100 for poster/flyer art work

-There will also be the cost of poster and flyer printing, marketing, advertising and promoting the show.
+There will also be the cost of marketing, advertising and promoting the show.
 Not to mention the exorbitant accommodation costs that the comedians will pay to perform at the fringe.

 This fundraising page has been created to minimise any out of pocket expenses in giving talented working class artists a much needed voice at the fringe.
 Please donate what ever you can and most importantly share this fundraising page with your contacts.
 Remember, any profit that is made after costs will be split proportionately between the acts.